 The price that consumers pay for natural gas has two main components, which include various taxes and fees:

-- Transmission and distribution costs: The costs to move the natural gas by pipeline from where it is produced to local natural gas utilities, and the cost to deliver it to consumers.
+- Transmission and distribution costs—The costs to move the natural gas by pipeline from where it is produced or stored to local natural gas distribution utilities and the cost to deliver it to consumers.

 The shares of these two cost components vary according to natural gas market conditions.